Single sign on (SSO)

 2. In the FaceUp administration, go to Settings, where you will find the Single Sign-On section on the Organisation Settings tab.
 Enter the data you have obtained here and confirm with the Save button.
 SSO can only be used in combination with standard encryption (E2EE encryption cannot be enabled with SSO).
 Because users do not use a password to log in, it is not possible to set up two-factor authentication at the same time as SSO (except for the member who has enabled SSO).

 3. SSO can be turned on and off by a member with access to the main organisational unit and settings.
 The member who turns SSO on is the only one who continues to log in with an email and password.
-It is therefore recommended that the main member chooses a really secure password and also secures their account using two-factor authentication, which can be enabled in the FaceUp administration under Settings → My Account → Security → Two-factor authentication.
+It is therefore recommended that the main member chooses a really secure password and also secures their account using two-factor authentication, which can be enabled in the FaceUp administration under the My Account section (found under the icon with your initials on the bottom left bar) → Security → Two-factor authentication.